Andrei Vedeniapin MD

 Summary

-- Andrei Vedeniapin, MD, is a psychiatrist based in Bethlehem, PA, with subspecialties in addiction and sleep medicine.
-He completed his psychiatry residency at Penn State Milton S Hershey Medical Center and a fellowship in addiction psychiatry at the Medical University of South Carolina.
-Dr. Vedeniapin graduated from IM Sechenov Moscow Medical Academy in 1985.
-He has experience with psychotic disorders and has contributed to several publications, including research on schizophrenia, depression, and sleep-related issues, with his work being cited multiple times by other scholars in the field.
+- Dr. Andrei Vedeniapin is a psychiatrist based in Bethlehem, PA, with subspecialties in addiction and sleep medicine.
+He completed his psychiatry residency at Penn State Milton S Hershey Medical Center in 2008 and an addiction psychiatry fellowship at the Medical University of South Carolina in 2010.
+He is an alumnus of the IM Sechenov Moscow Medical Academy, class of 1985.
+Dr. Vedeniapin has experience in psychotic disorders and has authored several publications, focusing on areas such as schizophrenia, depression, anxiety, and sleep problems.
+His work has been cited numerous times in the medical literature.

 Education & Training